-The Department Chair/Director submits the following items to the Manager of Banking Operations and Auxiliary Accounting for approval:
+The Department Chair/Director submits the following items to Financial Services and Operations for approval:

 - A check request payable to the designated fund custodian in the amount requested.
 The check request should include the department name and be signed by the Department Chair/Director.